 This easy mango chia pudding recipe calls for just 4 simple ingredients.
-Enjoy this fresh and flavourful pudding for a healthy, filling breakfast, snack or mango dessert.

 A glass jar of layered mango chia pudding topped with coconut flakes.
 Another jar of pudding is in the background.